Skip to content

 CSUN Biology undergraduate researcher wins travel grant for conference presentation

-Admin 31 January 2019 Chhandak BasuChris Cerda
+Biosphere Editor 31 January, 2019 Chhandak BasuChris Cerda

 CSUN Biology undergraduate researcher Chris Cerda has been awarded a travel grant to present at the annual meeting of the American Society of Plant Biologists…